-But really, you should be staying single in your twenties and here's why.
+But really, you should be staying single in your twenties (whether that's your early or late twenties) and here's why.

 You're actually still a teenager (at least your brain is!)

-Firstly, there's a biological reason you should hold off rushing into a relationship that follows the usual relationship escalator of "perfect" family life.
+Firstly, there's a biological reason you should hold off rushing into a relationship in your 20sthat follows the usual relationship escalator of "perfect" family life.
 Research tells us that our brains aren't fully developed until the age of 25.
-You're not a fully grown adult until your mid-twenties thanks to the pre-frontal cortex, the rational, logical part of your brain.
+You're not a fully grown adult mentally speaking until your mid-twenties (or even later for some) thanks to the pre-frontal cortex, the rational, logical part of your brain.
 Before that, your reactions are being run by the emotional, literally reactive part of your brain, the amygdala, and is the distinct difference between an "adult brain" and a "teen brain".
-That's right - you're operating from your teen brain centre until around the age of 25.
+That's right - you're operating from your teen brain centre until around the age of around 25.
 Would you trust the teen version of you to make big decisions about relationships, marriage and maybe even children?
 We operate from a completely different place until that age, so waiting until we've developed that area, might help us in the long term.

 You know NOTHING in Your Twenties